pinjuf/musiscript/README.md

 - `volume <float>`: set the volume
 - `speed <float>`: set the speed, this does not affect pitch and should be used only once at the beginning of a script.
 - `sound <int>`: select the sound, as listed in `src/sounds.h` and defined in `src/sounds.cpp`
+- ´transpose <semitones>`: begin transposing
 - `n <pitches> <durations>`: play a sound, multiple pitches can be given as a comma (no spaces) separated list, the duration can either be 1 value or 2 (separated by a `+`), where the first dictates the base duration and the second a pause directly after the sound (for repeated, distinct notes)
 - `p <duration>`: pause for the specified duration
+- `end`: mark the end of a song
+- `effect`: usage as `effect a <index> <settings>` adds an effect to the effect stack by its index and initializes it with the given setting, usage as `effect c` clears the effect stack

 ### Pitches